-For this week’s Essential Wax, The National’s Matt Berninger dives into the city of their birth, Cincinnati.
-I’m not a fan of injecting personal stories into these pieces, but I was born in Cincinnati, and I’d seen The National in rooms where I knew every single person in attendance.
-Matt’s theme of Cincinnati Nights is a perfect look into Cincinnati when The Breeders and Afghan Whigs ruled the World.
+Below, The National’s frontman Matt Berninger dives into the city of their birth, Cincinnati.
+Matt’s theme of Cincinnati Nights is a perfect look into Cincinnati when The Breeders and Afghan Whigs ruled the world.

 Seeing this band perform was something that would re-wire your idea of a rock band.
 They were doing things both musically and performance-wise that seemed entirely free and unburdened by self-consciousness and insecurity.
 And it was organic and honest and fearless and unhinged.
 They were channeling something very healing and potent.
 They were way out on a strange limb all by themselves.